Office of the Registrar

 Credits taken at the graduate level as an undergraduate

-At the discretion of the department offering the course(s) or program, select undergraduate students may be permitted, while still an undergraduate, to enroll in courses at the graduate level that are listed in the catalog and timetable with a 5XX or 6XX numbering designation.
+At the discretion of the department offering the course(s) or program, select undergraduate students may be permitted, while still an undergraduate, to enroll in courses at the graduate level.

-For the purpose of undergraduate degree requirements, students may apply up to nine credits of coursework taken at the graduate level toward undergraduate program, elective, and overall degree requirements.
-Specifically, up to nine credits of graduate coursework can be applied toward the 120 total credits required for a baccalaureate degree, and up to nine credits of graduate coursework may also be counted toward the 40 required credits at the 300/400 level.
+For the purpose of undergraduate degree requirements, you may apply up to 15 credits of coursework taken at the graduate level toward undergraduate program, elective, and overall degree requirements.
+Specifically, up to 15 credits of graduate coursework can be applied toward the 120 total credits required for a baccalaureate degree, and up to 15 credits of graduate coursework may also be counted toward the 40 required credits at the 300/400 level.

 You may register at UW-Stevens Point or add additional courses online through the add/drop period of each session.
 For full-semester classes, the add/drop period is 8 days.
 Shorter sessions have shorter add/drop periods.
 After the eighth day of classes, authorization will be required to add or drop courses.